mas-bandwidth/gafferongames/content/post/virtual_connection_over_udp.md

 ## Introduction

-Hi, I'm [Glenn Fiedler](/about) and welcome to [**Networking for Game Programmers**](/categories/networking-for-game-programmers/).
+Hi, I'm [Glenn Fiedler](/about) and welcome to [**Networking for Game Programmers**](/categories/game-networking/).

-In the <a href="http://www.gafferongames.com/networking-for-game-programmers/sending-and-receiving-packets">previous article</a>, I showed you how to send and receive packets using UDP.
+In the [previous article](/post/sending_and_receiving_packets) we sent and received packets over UDP.
 Since UDP is connectionless, one UDP socket can be used to exchange packets with any number of different computers.
 In multiplayer games however, we usually only want to exchange packets between a small set of connected computers.

 As the first step towards a general connection system, we'll start with the simplest case possible: creating a virtual connection between two computers on top of UDP.